Grevillea candicans: Description

 Grevillea candicans is a bushy shrub that typically grows to a height of 1–3 m.
 Its leaves are pinnately divided, 80–240 mm long, with two to seven erect, sharply pointed, linear lobes 40–180 mm long and 0.7–1 mm wide with the edges turned under.
 The lower surface of the leaves has two hairy grooves.
 The flowers are arranged in leaf axils and on the ends of branchlets in cylindrical groups 140–210 mm long, and are cream-coloured, the pistil 27–30 mm long and glabrous.
 Flowering mostly occurs from August to November and the fruit is a glabrous follicle 22–26 mm long.

 Taxonomy

 Grevillea candicans was first formally described in 1942 by Charles Gardner in the Journal of the Royal Society of Western Australia from specimens collected by William Blackall.
 The specific epithet (candicans) means "becoming white or whitish".

 Distribution and habitat

 This grevillea grows in sandy soil in open shrubland or woodland from near Geraldton to the Murchison River with an isolated population east of Dalwallinu, in the Avon Wheatbelt, Geraldton Sandplains and Yalgoo biogeographic regions of south-western Western Australia.

 Conservation status

+Grevillea candicans has been listed as Vulnerable on the IUCN Red List of Threatened Species as it has an estimated extent of occurrence (EOO) of less than 12,000km², a severely fragmented range and a population decline of greater than 30% within the past three generations (75 years) due to habitat clearing for roads and agriculture.
+Current major threats to this species include the clearance of road verges where the species is found and weed invasion.

-Grevillea candicans is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+It is also listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.